lexibank/tlopo/out/vol1/chapter8.md

 Another widespread method of catching birds involves the use of birdlime.
 Hooley describes the technique used by Mapos Buang speakers in the Huon Gulf region of New Guinea:

 > The sap of this tree (dagXem) is used as birdlime for catching birds.
-The sap is collected in a length of bamboo and is then heated over a flre.
+The sap is collected in a length of bamboo and is then heated over a fire.
 When it is boiling a stick is dipped in and twisted and the sap adhering to it is chewed to make it soft and then wrapped in cordyline leaves.
 The sap is then spread on a suitable tree branch so that when birds come to eat the fruit of that tree they are caught. (from word list held on computer file at ANU)

-Blust (1983-84a) has reconstructed Proto WMP &ast;pikat or &ast;piket 'birdlime' and &ast;mamikat or &ast;makiket 'snare birds with birdlime', but I have not been able to locate any Oceanic reflexes.
-The reconstruction given below evidently refers generally to gum or resin, although in one instance, in Arosi, it is the first element in a compound, buruhasi, meaning 'bird trap'.
-The second element, hasi, means 'adhere'.
+Blust (1983-84a) has reconstructed Proto WMP _&ast;pikat_ or _&ast;piket_ 'birdlime' and _&ast;mamikat_ or _&ast;makiket_ 'snare birds with birdlime', but I have not been able to locate any Oceanic reflexes.
+The reconstruction given below evidently refers generally to gum or resin, although in one instance, in Arosi, it is the first element in a compound, _buruhasi_, meaning 'bird trap'.
+The second element, _hasi_, means 'adhere'.

 <table>
 <tr>